Jessica A. Cusick, PhD

 - Breeding and Mating Tactics

-As a behavioral ecologist, my research links behavior, ecology, physiology, and evolutionary biology to understand how individuals form complex social groups, cooperate, and deal with conflict.
-I take an integrative approach by combining experimental research in the field and laboratory with physiological and genetic analyses to understand both the "hows" and "whys" of behavior.
-I select the system that is appropriate for my research questions.
-As a result I have worked with a variety of different organisms, including marine mammals, fish, and birds.
+My research links behavior, ecology, physiology, microbiology, and evolutionary biology to investigate the developmental processes and mechanisms that affect within-population variation in behavior.
+Using an integrative approach that combines experimental research in the field and laboratory with microbial, physiological and genetic techniques, I aim to understand how genetic, physiological, and environmental cues interact to influence individual variation in behavior.
+My areas of focus include cooperation, aggression, and reproduction.
+I select the system that is appropriate for my research questions and as a result I have worked with a variety of different organisms, including marine mammals, fish, birds, and rodents.
 I am always excited to learn and investigate interesting questions in a new system.

 Commitment to Diversity, Equity, and Inclusion